Ruteri/powerfulseal-gcp-integration/README.md

 Cloud settings:
   --openstack           use OpenStack cloud provider --aws                 use AWS cloud provider
-  --azure               use Azure cloud provider --no-cloud            don't use cloud provider --openstack-cloud-name OPENSTACK_CLOUD_NAME
+  --gcp                 use Google cloud provider --azure               use Azure cloud provider --no-cloud            don't use cloud provider --openstack-cloud-name OPENSTACK_CLOUD_NAME
-                        optional name of the open stack cloud from your config file to use --azure-resource-group-name AZURE_RESOURCE_GROUP_NAME
+                        optional name of the open stack cloud from your config file to use
+  --gcp-project GCP_PROJECT
+                        id of the google project, required with --gcp --azure-resource-group-name AZURE_RESOURCE_GROUP_NAME
-                        optional name of the Azure VM cluster resource group.
+                        optional name of the Azure vm cluster resource group.
-                        Used to determine azure-node-resource-group-name if
+                        Used to determine azure-node-resource-group-name.
-                        that is not provided.
   --azure-node-resource-group-name AZURE_NODE_RESOURCE_GROUP_NAME
-                        name of the Azure VM cluster node resource group Required when using Azure cloud provider.
+                        name of the Azure vm cluster node resource group

 Inventory settings:
   -i INVENTORY_FILE, --inventory-file INVENTORY_FILE
                         the inventory file (in ini format) of groups of hosts to work with --inventory-kubernetes
                         reads all kubernetes cluster nodes as inventory